-Families experiencing homelessness face significant barriers to healthy eating and exercise.
+Families experiencing housing instability face significant barriers to healthy eating and exercise.
 These include food insecurity, limited access to cooking options, restrictive shelter policies, and lack of open space for play and exercise.

 Diet and exercise have a profound impact on physical and mental health.
 Helping families focus on healthy eating and physical activity can improve overall wellness and reduce health disparities.